CodeConfidant/connectwrap/README.txt

 get_table(): 	                        Select and return a list of dictionaries with each dictionary representing a row in the db_table attribute table.

+get_top(total):                         Select and return a list of dictionaries representing rows in the db_table attribute table limited to the number designated in the 'total' argument.

 rename_table(tablename): 	            Rename db_table attribute table.

 drop_table(table): 	                    Drop/delete table in the file database.